kwaimind/tinyplural/README.md

 # ✍ makeSuffix

-**VERY MUCH A WORK IN PROGRESS**

 > A tiny 6kb pluralizer for English nouns

-makeSuffix is an easy to use utility function that helps convert your strings into their relevant plurals dynamically.
+makeSuffix is an easy to use utility function that converts your strings into their relevant plurals dynamically.
+It ships at 6kb and has 0 dependencies.

 ```javascript
 import makeSuffix from 'makeSuffix';